cryptomator/docs/source/desktop/vault-management.rst

 ================

 A *vault* is where your files are stored encrypted.
-For your operating system or other apps a vault is a just a normal directory containing some encrypted files.
+For your operating system or other apps, a vault is a just a normal directory containing some encrypted files.
-Only Cryptomator understands can decrypt the vault's contents when you unlock it using a password.
+Only Cryptomator can decrypt the vault's contents when you unlock it using a password.

 .. _desktop/vault-management/remove-vaults: